fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 of you quite so easily.
 Fabien on the other hand, being the glaciologist he is, felt more optimistic and was therefore prone to a deeper fall in terms of morale.
-Struggling with finding a way through the first heavily crevassed section (orange on glacier map) he couldn’t stop himself from exclaiming “Oooooh Conni, this doesn’t look good”.
+Struggling with finding a way through the first heavily crevassed section (orange on the glacier map) he exclaimed his first “Oh Conni, this doesn’t look good” (it wouldn't be the last one).
 This in itself is quite funny in hindsight since that section was absolutely nothing compared to the true grim face that was waiting for us.

 <figure>
     <a href="/images/blog/iceland/d2_blackroad.JPG" >